ikumen/today-i-learned/src/main/java/com/gnoht/til/datastructures/README.md

 #### Stack

-Data structure that consists of a collection of items stored in a FILO (e.g, like a stack of plates).
+Data structure that consists of a collection of items stored in a FILO (e.g. like a stack of plates).
 Most stacks are backed by some type of a linked-list structure.

 Operations | Description | Runtime
 --- | --- | ---